 Speaker enclosures come in a wide variety of shapes and sizes.
 They range from simple sealed particleboard boxes for small drivers in home stereos to incredibly complex systems with internal baffles, horns, bass reflex ports and acoustic isolation that house multiple large-diaphragm drivers for concert-grade sound reinforcement.

-Note that the enclosure is typically considered separate from the housing of the speaker that contains the speaker’s other components (crossover networks, amplifiers, inputs/outputs, EQ, etc.).
+Note that the enclosure is typically considered separate from the speaker’s housing that contains the speaker’s other components (crossover networks, amplifiers, inputs/outputs, EQ, etc.).

 That being said, some regard the enclosure as being the entire housing unit of the speaker.
 In this article, we’ll be discussing enclosures as being separate.